Correcting inferences for volunteer-collected data with geospatial sampling bias: Discussion

 Further research should also investigate what geospatial data sources can further be used to link, model and correct for selectivity in citizen science datasets.
-For our application, we used covariates about land use and OpenstreetMap because the built environment should be predictive of the night sky brightness.
+For our application, we use covariates about land use and OpenstreetMap because the built environment should be predictive of the night sky brightness.
 For other applications, such as ecology, geospatial covariates such as forest cover or type of water source in the area are probably more informative datasources.
 As long as both the citizen science data are properly geolocated, linking citizen science data to geospatial covariates from other databases should be relatively straightforward.
 The choice for which data source to use, and how to model the dataset is not straightforward however.
 In our application, we tested several different models using OSM and/or landuse covariates, with and without kriging to select the best model.
-Internal validation of the model showed that the model with all covariates and kriging performed best, whereas external validation showed a model using no kriging and just motorways as covariates from OSM worked best.
-As our final model we chose the model that performed best using internal validation, mainly because external validation data are rarely available.
+Internal validation of the model shows that the model with all covariates and kriging performs best, whereas external validation showed a model using no kriging and just motorways as covariates from OSM worked best.
+But this finding is specific to our application, and may partly depend on such things as the size of the grid cells used.
+As our final model we yse the model that performed best using internal validation, mainly because external validation data are rarely available.
 Each future application will require a slightly different statistical model, depending on the type and number of geospatial covariates available, and the specific topic of the study.
 A particular risk is overfitting by using a large set of geospatial covariates in an exploratory way.
 We therefore recommend to carefully consider covariates used in the models, and to routinely conduct sensitivity analyses.

 Citizen science holds great potential for involving the general public in science and using the power of local knowledge to learn about our local environment and society.
 Statistical methods hold great potential to expand the use of citizen science data to inference and policy-making.
 Our hope is that this paper may contribute to a further expansion of citizen science for understanding and improving our local environment.